CPAN-Security/security.metacpan.org/sbom/README.md

 ## Patcher

-Applies security and bugfixes to distributed native packages.
+Applies security and bug fixes to distributed native packages.
 Works mainly with the Packager, and is downstream of the Author.
 This role should only be necessary if upstream (Author or Custodian) roles are not responsive or available, or when downstream constraints requirements call for it (e.g. when backporting of fixes are needed due to downstream version pinning).